bm2-lab/TCRBagger/README.md

 We provide some examples show you how to use our already trained TCRBagger model to predict the peptide inmmunogenicity.

 ### Condition 1 : TCRBagger bag based prediction
+#### We recommand this type of input, because users can design their own bags based on their personalized algorithm.
 If you have test bags constructed by yourself, then model can directly predict the immunogenicity score for each peptide.
 Bag format specification should be like this in python data format:

 ##### * Bags = [bag1,bag2,...,bagn];